Rukmini-Meda/Acad-Box/README.md

 - Students can book a seat and register if there are seats available
 #### Email notification to students after booking a seat
 - Email notification will be sent to students once their seat is booked
+- Do check in the spam folder to verify for email from the application.
 - Various edge cases have been handled based on scenario and operational errors.

 ## Tech Stack